-This typically comes by way of a student request for a letter of reference or a phone reference.
+This typically comes to us by way of a student request for a letter of reference or a phone reference.
 A signed release of information must be provided to the referent in advance of any reference activity by the student and is required if:

-- References are to be provided over the phone. - References are to be provided by mailing letters to third parties.
+references are to be provided over the phone;

+references are to be provided by mailing letters to third parties.

 No release is needed if the reference is given directly to the student.
-A link has been updated to the School's website.
+A link has been added to the School's website www.socialwork.msu.edu under Student Resources.